Grades used in computing grade point average are:

 Low grades (D, F) earned at TVCC may be removed from calculation of the grade point average at TVCC, if the student:

-- submits a written appeal to the Dean of Student Services,
+- submits a written appeal to the Vice President of Student Services,

 - is currently enrolled, and